Skip to main content

 Judge tells Columbia and Barnard to refrain from turning over student disciplinary records for now

-• A federal judge ordered Columbia University and Barnard College to not provide student disciplinary records until a hearing on March 25 regarding a temporary restraining order requested by students including Mahmoud Khalil.
+• A federal judge ordered Columbia University and Barnard College not to comply with a House committee's request for student disciplinary records until a hearing is held next week on a request by Mahmoud Khalil and other students for a temporary restraining order.

 Insights by Ground AI